zachwe/tortoise-tts/README.md

 * `Prompt`: text you want to be read.
 You wrap text in `[brackets]` for "prompt engineering", where it'll affect the output, but those words won't actually be read.
 * `Line Delimiter`: String to split the prompt into pieces.
 The stitched clip will be stored as `combined.wav`
 	- Setting this to `\n` will generate each line as one clip before stitching it.
 Leave blank to disable this.
 * `Emotion`: the "emotion" used for the delivery.
 This is a shortcut to utilizing "prompt engineering" by starting with `[I am really <emotion>,]` in your prompt.
-This is not a guarantee, however.
+This is merely a suggestion, not a guarantee.
 * `Custom Emotion + Prompt`: a non-preset "emotion" used for the delivery.
 This is a shortcut to utilizing "prompt engineering" by starting with `[<emotion>]` in your prompt.
 * `Voice`: the voice you want to clone.
 You can select `microphone` if you want to use input from your microphone.
 * `Microphone Source`: Use your own voice from a line-in source.